Dealing With Excess Skin After Weight Loss Surgery

 A Balanced Diet Can Reduce Loose Skin After Weight Loss Surgery

-Getting enough vitamins can also prevent loose skin after bariatric surgery.
-C, A, E, K, and B-complex vitamins, as well as trace minerals such as zinc, are all important for skin health.
+Getting enough vitamins may also preserve some skin elasticity after bariatric surgery.
+Vitamins C, A, E, K, and B-complex vitamins, as well as trace minerals such as zinc, are all important for skin health.
 After surgery, we will recommend a comprehensive vitamin strategy.

 After your surgery, our experienced team will work with you every step of the way to create a balanced diet that works for you.
 We’ll help you eat to maximize your weight loss, feel your best–and minimize any loose skin.